-- •Every MNE group which has a constituent entity resident in India is mandated to notify the Income-tax Department its parent entity and alternate reporting entity and the countries where such entities are resident. - •Such parent entity or alternate reporting entity is required to furnish CbCr specifying certain information including: - ? the aggregate information in respect of the amount of revenue, profit or loss before income-tax, amount of income-tax paid, amount of income-tax accrued, stated capital, accumulated earnings, number of employees and tangible assets not being cash or cash equivalents, with regard to each country or territory in which the group operates; - ? the details of each constituent entity of the group including the country or territory in which such constituent entity is incorporated or organized or established and the country or territory where it is resident; - ? the nature and details of the main business activity or activities of each constituent entity. - •For the above purpose, CBDT had notified Rules 10DA, 10DB and Form Nos.
+- •Every MNE group which has a constituent entity resident in India is mandated to notify the Income-tax Department its parent entity and alternate reporting entity and the countries where such entities are resident. - •Such parent entity or alternate reporting entity is required to furnish CbCr specifying certain information including: - the aggregate information in respect of the amount of revenue, profit or loss before income-tax, amount of income-tax paid, amount of income-tax accrued, stated capital, accumulated earnings, number of employees and tangible assets not being cash or cash equivalents, with regard to each country or territory in which the group operates; - the details of each constituent entity of the group including the country or territory in which such constituent entity is incorporated or organized or established and the country or territory where it is resident; - •For the above purpose, CBDT had notified Rules 10DA, 10DB and Form Nos.
 3CEAA to 3CEAE in Income-tax Rules, 1962. - •As per Rule 10DB(1), income tax authority for the purpose of section 286 shall be the Joint Commissioner as may be designated by Director General of Income tax (DGIT) (Risk Assessment).